 If you’ve bought your plants in pots, don’t loosen up the soil yet.
 Try a few ways to arrange the plants before you finish.
 When you are happy, loosen up the roots of the plants, place them where you want them, and fill in the rest of the pot with soil.
 Water it well and add more soil if you need to.

 You want the soil level about ½ inch below the top edge of the pot.
 This is so the water doesn’t run off when you water.
 When you are finished, water it one more time and let it sit overnight.
 Some of the soil might settle after a while and you’ll need to add more.

 Water it.
 Plants need about an inch of water a week.
 I place my DIY hanging baskets on the lawn if I know we’ll get a good soaking rain.
 Read additional watering tips here.

 Add fertilizer sparingly.
 As a Master Gardener, I learned a saying – “Weakly Weekly.”
 This means to cut your average feeding in half and feed once a week, not the full amount every two weeks.
 If you are feeding another way, just cut back and do it more often.

 You probably won’t need to weed much, but if you do, just pull them out.

 You might need to cut some plants back if they get too long.
 Just snip them off to the length you prefer.

 Not Just for Flowers

 Remember, DIY hanging baskets aren’t just for flowers!
-I had cherry tomatoes in hanging baskets long before they came out with the upside down tomato planter.
+I had cherry tomatoes in hanging baskets long before they came out with the upside-down tomato planter.
 I also keep a basket with the most common herbs in it closer to my kitchen.
 That way I can go out and just snip a bit off.
 I also love to plant peas in a basket.
 When they get too long, I just loop the vine up and around.
-Then it forms kind of a nest and the peas are easy to harvest.
+Then it forms a kind of nest and the peas are easy to harvest.
 Strawberries?
 Sure, why not!
 You can really do almost anything in a hanging basket.